rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

 that information, and prevent them from selling it.

 Governments are beginning to take data privacy very seriously.
-For example, European Union, Brazil, India, Japan, and other countries, the CCPA will have far more impacts across state jurisdictions, reaching companies around the world.
+For example, the European Union, Brazil, India, Japan, and other countries, the CCPA will have far more impacts across state jurisdictions, reaching companies around the world.
 Getting prepared to be compliant is important and will save your company a lot of money, time, and reputation.
 To be compliant with these regulations can